kasra-hosseini/obspyDMT/README.rst

     channel_id  %(Phase)  Max Diff(abs)  Lat  Lon  Datetime  decimation delay  decimation correction

 *channel_id* is the name of the channel with latitude (Lat) and longitude (Lon).
-*Datetime* is the creationg time for the StationXML file.
+*Datetime* is the creation time for the StationXML file.
 *decimation delay* is the delay time that has been caused by decimation stages.
 *decimation correction* is the time that has been already corrected in the instrument.
 The other parameters (*%(Phase)* and *Max Diff(abs)*) is